Survey Results: Close Calls While Scuba Diving

 Almost one out of four dive professionals experienced a close call while teaching.
 Let that sink in!

-Meanwhile, 13.3% of scuba divers (non dive professionals) experienced at least one close call while receiving training.
+Meanwhile, 13.3% of scuba divers (non-diving professionals) experienced at least one close call while receiving training.

-We shouldn’t assume that we are doing a good job at safety simply because of a low rate of “accident” in the dive industry.
+We shouldn’t assume that we are doing a good job at safety simply because of a low rate of “accidents” in the dive industry.
 Based on the results from this survey, there are plenty of “near-miss incidents.”
-And I suggest we work together on reducing that percentage to the low one-digit.
+I suggest we work together to reduce that percentage to a low single digit.

 In which type of incident did you experience close call(s) while scuba diving?